Killruddery Arts

-Our year-round rotating exhibitions invite visitors to engage with artistic impressions of the natural world.
-Paintings, prints and photography are presented across the heritage walls of Killruddery Yard by a selection of national and international artists - offering a visual layer to our soil-to-table ethos and commitment to sustainable farming, gardening, cooking and floristry.
-Accompanied by studio conversations and craft workshops, Killruddery Arts celebrates biodiversity across the wild and cultivated landscapes of our working farm, flowering woodlands, shrublands, and 17th-century gardens.
+Our year-round rotating exhibitions on the heritage walls of Killruddery Yard invite visitors to engage with artistic impressions of the natural world.
+Accompanied by studio conversations and craft workshops, we celebrate biodiversity across the wild and cultivated landscapes of our working farm, flowering woodlands, shrublands, and 17th-century Gardens.

 An exhibition of photographs exploring the ancient oak and yew woods, lakes and mountains of the Killarney National Park, Co.
 Kerry in Ireland.